fzuo/homepage/docs/service.md

 - Reviewer of <a href="https://www.ccsc.org/southcentral/">the 34th Annual Consortium for Computing Sciences in Colleges South Central Conference (CCSC SC 2023)</a>

+##  <b> Journal Reviewer </b>

-- Journal Reviewer of <a href="https://www.computer.org/csdl/journal/tq">IEEE Transactions on Dependable and Secure Computing</a>, 2023 - present
+- <a href="https://www.computer.org/csdl/journal/tq">IEEE Transactions on Dependable and Secure Computing</a>, 2023 - present

-- Journal Reviewer of <a href="https://www.sciencedirect.com/journal/journal-of-information-security-and-applications">Journal of Information Security and Applications</a>, 2022 - present
+- <a href="https://www.sciencedirect.com/journal/journal-of-information-security-and-applications">Journal of Information Security and Applications</a>, 2022 - present

-- Journal Reviewer of <a href="https://www.sciencedirect.com/journal/future-generation-computer-systems">Future Generation Computer Systems</a>, 2021 - present
+- <a href="https://www.sciencedirect.com/journal/future-generation-computer-systems">Future Generation Computer Systems</a>, 2021 - present

-- Journal Reviewer of <a href="https://www.sciencedirect.com/journal/computers-and-electrical-engineering">Computers and Electrical Engineering</a>, 2021 - present
+- <a href="https://www.sciencedirect.com/journal/computers-and-electrical-engineering">Computers and Electrical Engineering</a>, 2021 - present